Cybekon/Cybekon-Insight/README.md

-# Log-Based-Detection-and-Security-Monitor
+# Log Based Detection and Security Monitor
-**This tool** is a modular, high performance Intrusion Detection and Prevention System (IDS/IPS) designed for Linux servers.
+**Cybekon Insight** is a modular, high performance Intrusion Detection and Prevention System (IDS/IPS) designed for Linux servers.
 It monitors system logs in real time, identifies malicious patterns, logs threats to a database, and takes active defense measures by blocking attackers via system firewalls.

 ## 🚀 Key Features